unlinkedbyte/unlinkedbyte/README.md

 ## 🧑‍💻 About Me

-I have always needed to understand the "why" behind everything, and my path in cybersecurity is no exception.
+I have always wanted to understand the why behind everything, and my path in cybersecurity is no exception.

 I started in this field by exploring offensive security, but deploying attacks with tools I didn't fully understand simply didn't fit with me.
 After taking a break to step back and think about which direction I should choose, I decided to clear out the external noise, stop comparing myself to others, and focus entirely on what I truly enjoy: the low level, Linux internals, C programming, conducting my own research, and understanding how software interacts with hardware.